AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-Wormholes.md

 *Observable distinguishing signatures.* The degeneracy between wormholes and black hole mimickers (in shadows, QNMs, and ringdown signals) needs to be quantified precisely, especially for rotating configurations relevant to astrophysical observations.
 Gravitational-wave echoes---reflections from the throat that would be absent for a true event horizon---remain the most promising qualitative discriminant.

-*Wormholes in modified gravity.* Much of the literature focuses on GR, but modified gravity theories ($f(R)$, scalar-tensor, Einstein-Gauss-Bonnet) can permit traversable wormholes without phantom matter.
-This direction is under-represented in the current catalog.

-*AdS/CFT and quantum wormholes.* The Gao-Jafferis-Wall construction of traversable wormholes in anti-de Sitter spacetime, using a double-trace deformation in the dual CFT, represents an entirely different approach to the traversability problem.
-It is absent from the current catalog and would enrich the bibliographic coverage substantially.

 ### Computational Project Directions

 Several concrete computational projects emerge naturally from this literature: